salanueva/vr-arch/README.md

 It is necessary to work with Python 3.11 or more.
 You are free to use Conda or Pip, but explanations focus on Pip.
 To install the minimum requirements to run the repository, you first need to install the dependencies found in `requirements.txt` with `pip install -r requirements.txt`.

-**Note**: Apart from those dependencies, you will also need to install the package `ìfcopenshell`.
+**Note**: Apart from those dependencies, you will also need to install the package `ifcopenshell`.
 Unfortunately, sometimes installing it via pip gives an error, so you will need to enter on this [link](https://docs.ifcopenshell.org/ifcopenshell-python/installation.html), go to the ZIP packages section, and follow the instructions there to install it manually.

 ### Java 17

-TBD
+It is necessary to install JAVA 17 to use Neo4j graphs, a graph database management system that stores data as nodes and relationships (or edges).
+When installed, update `scripts/neo4j_install.sh` with the correct `JAVA_HOME` path and execute the script to download and install Neo4j 5.16 in `src/neo4j`.

 ### Sandbox IFC Loader